• Home

 So, why did we decide to give Tic Tac Tiles a try in our kitchen?
 For so many amazing reasons!

-1. Time
+1. Peel-and-Stick Backsplashes Save Time

-With a toddler running around full of energy, time is very limited to focus on a huge project like installing backsplash.
+With a toddler running around full of energy, time is very limited to focus on a huge project like installing a peel-and-stick tile backsplash.
 We needed something that was going to be fairly quick, easy, and with great results.
 Tic Tac Tiles took a little over two hours to install in our entire kitchen.

-2. Budget Friendly
+2. Peel-and-Stick Tiles Are Budget Friendly

 Tic Tac Tiles provide quality and mimic real tiles.